Chapter 10 – Administrative Procedures

 10.80.12 If the majority of the faculty in an individual department or unit so chooses, it shall establish annually a small budget task force to assist the department or unit in analyzing needs and projected requirements.
 The task force shall also make recommendations to the chairperson on priorities regarding budgetary needs as well as in the allocation of funds in the existing budget.

-10.80.13 The Vice President for Administration and Finance shall make available in the University Library two copies of the budget request as submitted to the Board of Education when finalized for a given fiscal year.
+10.80.13 The Vice President for Administration and Finance shall make available in the University Library two copies of the budget request as submitted to the URI Board of Trustees when finalized for a given fiscal year. #January 27, 2022 Informational Report

 10.90.9 The Administrator Evaluation Coordinator (see Section 4.4, By-Laws of the Faculty Senate), or AE Coordinator, shall contact the Provost or the President, as appropriate, each March to plan for administrator evaluations for the following academic year.
 Administrator evaluations are carried out as described in sections 10.90.10-10.90.17.
 After identifying the administrators to be reviewed for the following academic year, the AE Coordinator shall schedule a meeting with the administrators to be reviewed.
 The initial meeting shall include the administrator’s supervisor.
 The purpose of the initial meeting is to provide an orientation to the review process.
 The AE Coordinator will act as a facilitator for the process. #13-14-26

 10.90.10 Faculty Evaluation of Administrators.
-The purpose of Administrator Evaluation is to conduct a thorough performance review of administrators, using a well-defined procedure as outlined in the University Manual.
+The purpose of Administrator Evaluation is to conduct a faculty performance review of administrators, using a well-defined procedure as outlined in the University Manual.
 The performance review includes input obtained through use of an electronic survey completed by the administrator’s constituency group.
 The electronic survey results are summarized, documented, and shared with the administrator and the administrator’s supervisor.
-The review results provide administrators with critical feedback from their constituency to help them improve and excel in their positions and/or identify problem areas that must be addressed.
-The review results provide important information to the administrator’s supervisor within the timeframe for a decision on the reappointment of the administrator and establishment of goals and objectives for the new contract period. #07-08–4, #13-14–26
+The review results provide administrators with critical feedback from their constituencies to help them improve and excel in their positions and/or identify problem areas that must be addressed.
+The review results provide important information to the administrator’s supervisor within the timeframe for a decision on the reappointment of the administrator and establishment of goals and objectives for the new contract period. #07-08-4, #13-14-26, #18-19-33, #21-22-6

-10.90.11 The President, the Provost and Vice President for Academic Affairs, the Vice President for Research and Economic Development, all Vice Provosts, and all academic deans including the Dean of the University College for Academic Success, the Graduate School, the Graduate School of Oceanography, and of the Library are subject to faculty evaluation.
+10.90.11 The President, the Provost and Vice President for Academic Affairs, the Vice President for Research and Economic Development, the Chief Information Office, the Vice Provost for Faculty Affairs, the Deans of: the Alan Shawn Feinstein College of Education and Professional Studies, the College of Arts and Sciences, the College of Business, the College of Engineering, the College of the Environment and Life Sciences, the College of Health Sciences, the College of Nursing, the College of Pharmacy, the University College for Academic Success, the Graduate School, the Graduate School of Oceanography, and of the Library are subject to faculty evaluation.
 The evaluation shall be scheduled during the academic year immediately preceding the consideration of reappointment of each administrator.
-Administrators must be reviewed through this process prior to their reappointment. #07-08–4, #13-14–26
+Administrators must be reviewed through this process prior to their reappointment. #07-08-4, #13-14-26, #18-19-33

 10.90.13 Administrator Evaluation Committees (see 5.76.10) shall be established within each administrative unit to prepare survey questions, collaborate with the AE Coordinator and the Faculty Senate Office to conduct the electronic survey, review survey results and faculty comments, and determine how the survey results and any conclusions are to be summarized and presented.
 The work of these committees shall be completed before March 30 or by the reappointment decision deadline, whichever is earlier.
 See sections 5.76.10-5.76.12 for descriptions of Administrator Evaluation Committees. #07-08-4; #09-10-1, #13-14-26

 10.90.16 Evaluation of the President.
 The evaluation of the President is similar to that of all other administrators.
-However, the President’s supervisor is the Rhode Island Board of Education.
-The president’s evaluation report shall be provided only to the President. #13-14–26
+However, the President’s supervisor is the URI Board of Trustees.
+The Board of Trustees shall appoint one member of the evaluation committee for the President.
+The President’s evaluation report shall be provided to the President and to the chair of the Board of Trustees. #13-14-26 #January 27, 2022 Informational Report #22-23-18

 10.90.17 The respective administrator evaluation committees shall ensure the confidentiality of the process for the faculty participating in the process as well as for the administrator being evaluated. #07-08-4, #13-14-26